luismmontilla/awesome-coral-research/README.md

 - [Bioicons](https://bioicons.com/): A free library of open source icons for scientific illustrations using vector graphics software such as Inkscape or Adobe Illustrator.
 - [Biorender](https://biorender.io/): Thousands of scientific icons, mostly related to genetics and biochemistry.
-- [Conceptual diagram creator](http://ian.umces.edu/learn/conceptual_diagrams): A library and online editor containing over 2500 custom made vector symbols designed specifically for enhancing science communication skills.
+- [IAN media library](https://ian.umces.edu/media-library/symbols/): The IAN symbol libraries contain over 3000 custom made vector symbols designed specifically for enhancing science communication products with diagrammatic representations of complex processes.
+You can download them individually, or as an entire package in AI, SVG, or PNG formats.
 - [PhyloPic](http://phylopic.org/): Free silhouette images of animals, plants, and other life forms.

 ## Protocols sharing and discovery